 Companies should also strive to make their mission within the website most visible and accessible.
 Therefore, the number of clicks needed to get to the mission was counted.
 It includes both the number of actual clicks and also the cases when it is necessary to get the cursor to a certain area of the page to access the drop down menu.
 Average number of clicks need to make the site visitor come to the mission statement was 1,89, whereas the ideal number of clicks is 1.
 Under this assumption, visitors are not bothered by a mission right after entering the website, what could be distracting and annoying.
-On the other hand the link to the mission statement should be clearly visible.
-In one case visitors have to search for the mission using 4 clicks, what is unacceptable.
+On the other hand the link to the mission using 4 clicks, what is unacceptable.
 One mission statement was even found only through the web search engine, because it was, for some reason, unfindable on the company's website.

-9.2 Length of the mission statements
+4.2 Length of the mission statements